 VI.
 DEPARTMENT OF STATE – DIVISION OF HISTORICAL RESOURCES

 A. The Licensee shall conduct a survey of sensitive cultural resource areas, as determined in consultation with the Department of State, Division of Historical Resources (DHR).
-A qualified cultural resources consultant will identify an appropriate work plan for this project based on a thorough review of the certified facility.
+A qualified cultural resources consultant will identify an appropriate work plan for this project based on a thorough review of the Certified Facility.
 Prior to beginning any field work, the work plan will be reviewed in consultation with DHR.
 Upon completion of the survey, the results will be compiled into a report which shall be submitted to DHR.
-If feasible, sites considered to be eligible for the National Register shall be avoided during construction of the project and access roads, and subsequently during maintenance.
-If avoidance of any discovered sites is not feasible, impact shall be mitigated through archaeological salvage operations or other methods acceptable to DHR, as appropriate.
+If Feasible, sites considered to be eligible for the National Register shall be avoided during construction of the project and access roads, and subsequently during maintenance.
+If avoidance of any discovered sites is not Feasible, impact shall be mitigated through archaeological salvage operations or other methods acceptable to DHR, as appropriate.

-B. If historical or archaeological artifacts or features are discovered at any time within the certified facility, the Licensee shall notify the appropriate DEP District office (s) and the DHR, R.A.
+B. If historical or archaeological artifacts or features are discovered at any time within the Certified Facility, the Licensee shall notify the appropriate DEP District office (s) and the DHR, R.A.
 Gray Building, 500 S. Bronough Street, Rm 423, Tallahassee, Florida 32399-0250, telephone number (850) 245-6333, and the Licensee shall consult with DHR to determine appropriate action.

 [Sections 267.061, 403.531, and 872.02, F.S.]